 Home ownership is a big commitment.
+As Dave of State PM points out, for most people it’s the biggest investment in their life.
 The buying process can be intimidating and overwhelming for first-time buyers unless it is broken down into manageable steps.
 Before you even start looking at homes you need to gather pertinent information and make some important decisions.

 Know Your Credit Score